 EMATUM’s accounts show it transferred almost all of its money – $836.3 million – to Abu Dhabi Mar, a company wholly owned by Privinvest, in September and October 2013.
 Privinvest is Safa’s family holding company which operates in naval construction, maritime transport, real estate and oil and gas exploration.
 The rest of the money EMATUM borrowed was spent on bank fees, the company’s accounts show.

 Such details are not yet available for ProIndicus, whose $622 million loan in 2013 from Credit Suisse and Russian bank VTB Capital was not sold on the capital markets.
 Fisheries minister Agostinho Mondlane told a press conference in Maputo on 28 April 2016 that the equipment for EMATUM and ProIndicus had come from the same supplier – Abu Dhabi Mar – in order to keep costs down.

-Shortly after the EMATUM and ProIndicus deals closed in 2013, Pearse took up directorships at a number of companies owned by Iskandar Safa, all using name Palomar.
+Shortly after the EMATUM and ProIndicus deals closed in 2013, Pearse took up directorships at a number of companies owned by Iskandar Safa, all using the name Palomar.
 In September 2013, he established Palomar Natural Resources with American oil and gas executive John Buggenhagen.

 In October, he was appointed director of Zurich-based financial advisory company, Palomar Capital Advisors, and a month later took over took over chairmanship of the company from Christopher Langford, a UK lawyer who is a director of a number of Iskandar Safa’s companies – including Abu Dhabi Mar Europe, and Abu Dhabi Mar UK.